Combodo/itop-data-collector-base/README.md

 ## About

-iTop data collectors are simple PHP command line applications to collect data from a external application and load/synchronize the information into iTop using the data synchronization mechanism built into iTop.
+iTop data collectors are simple PHP command line applications to collect data from an external application and load/synchronize the information into iTop using the data synchronization mechanism built into iTop.

 This module is a small framework for creating your own data collectors for iTop.